 There seems to be an endless amount of life insurance types available for today’s shoppers.
 Each life insurance policy has their advantages and disadvantages.
 Whole life has been around the longest and term life insurance tends to be the least expensive.
 But what about decreasing term life insurance?
 If you haven’t heard of this type of policy you’re not alone.
 Decreasing term is a quite unique and it has a few specific attributes that you should know about.
+Do all of the best life insurance companies offer it?
+No, only a few provide it – so let’s look into decreasing term and some creative alternatives.

 Decreasing term life insurance definition